 The plot for my third novel concerns the Royal Naval Air Service and its Armoured Car Division.
 Churchill, as First Lord of the Admiralty, was a great proponent of new technology and quickly latched onto the benefits of naval aviation.
 Whilst the War Office was buying most of its aircraft from a single source, the Royal Aircraft Factory in Farnborough, the RN had the freedom to buy from private contractors considered the best in their class.
 As a result, several types of Sopwith fighter aircraft could be commissioned quickly and the RNAS was called in to protect the RFC's reconnaissance aeroplanes.
 Similarly, the RN had the independence to develop mobile machine gun platforms and armoured fighting vehicles in place of cavalry.
 The Wings of the Wind, was published in January 2020.

 My fourth novel, Where the Baltic Ice is Thin, features the largely forgotten, but nonetheless, extremely successful submarine campaign in the Baltic and the tumultuous influence of the Russian Revolutions on the Royal Navy submarine flotilla.
 It was published in early March 2021.

 For my fifth novel, I have taken a break from WW1 and shifted time zones to WW2.
-The latest book, They Have No Graves as Yet, tells the tale of the extraordinary coolness and courage of Royal Navy Rendering Mines Safe (RMS) officers.
-The draft is now with a few literary agents and I hope to see the book published within the next twelve months.
-They Have No Graves As Yet will be published on 29 October 2021.
+The latest book, They Have No Graves as Yet, tells the tale of the extraordinary coolness and courage of the Royal Navy Rendering Mines Safe (RMS) teams.
+It was published on 29 October 2021.